edenia/eden-member-check/README.md

 ## Description

-Eden Member Check provides a quick way to get started with Eden members validation.
+Eden Member Check provides a quick way to get started with Eden Members validation.

 This project is directly related to [82ed3d0](https://github.com/eoscommunity/Eden/tree/82ed3d05892977f7c796c6ebb86a7dab5b6b3d18) version, future changes to members table structure may not work with this contract.